davidjnevin/Social_Media_Website_Demo/README.md

-Social Media Web Site Demo built using _Django4 by Example_ by Antonio Mele
+Built using [_Django4 by Example_](https://github.com/PacktPublishing/Django-4-by-example) written by Antonio Melé